-- b. adopting guidelines and instructions to assess the results of interim examinations and final examinations; - c. granting exemptions for one more interim examinations; - d. establishing rules for the course of affairs during interim examinations; - e. making decisions and/or taking measures as a result of fraud committed by the student. - 3.
-Other tasks and authorities - adapting education and interim examinations for the student with a disability; - assuring the quality of the interim examinations and final examinations; - executing the other tasks and authorities allocated to the Examining Boards that are described in the Education and Examination Regulations; - d. adopting and amending these Rules and Regulations; - e. providing advice to the joint partner institutions concerning the adoption, amendment or periodic assessment of the Education and Examination Regulations; - f. preparing an annual report about its activities for the joint partner institutions.
+- a. adapting education and interim examinations for students with a disability; - b. assuring the quality of the interim examinations and final examinations; - c. executing the other tasks and authorities allocated to the Examining Boards that are described in the MWT Education and Examination Regulations; - d. adopting and amending these Rules and Regulations; - e. providing advice to the Board concerning the adoption, amendment or periodic assessment of the MWT Education and Examination Regulations; - f. preparing an annual report about its activities for the Board.

-Chapter 2.
-Final examination and study programme
+Chapter 2 Final examinations and programmes

-Article 4.
-Procedure for approving the individual examination programme
+Article 4 Procedure for approving the individual examination programme

-- The individual examination programme for each student (Article 9 MWT Education and Examination Regulations) must be approved by the Examining Board. - 2.
-Before the student has completed 60 credits in his study programme (including possible exemptions), the student submits his individual examination programme for review to the Examining Board via the student information system. - 3.
-The Examining Board decides within four weeks after the request has been submitted, or if the deadline falls on a scheduled holiday, within 14 days after the holiday.
+- 1. The individual examination programme for each student (Article 11 Education and Examination Regulations MWT ) must be approved by the Examining Board. - 2.
+Before the Master's student has completed 60 credits in his study programme (including possible exemptions), the student submits his individual examination programme for review to the Examining Board via the Wageningen University student information system (WU-SIS). - 3.
+The Examining Board makes a decision within four weeks after the request has been submitted, or if the deadline falls on a scheduled holiday, within 14 days after the holiday.
 The Examining Board can postpone the decision for no more than 14 days.
 The student will be notified about the postponement before the expiration of the deadline referred to in the first sentence of this clause. - 4.
-If the Examining Board has issued a negative decision, the student again consults with the study advisor to either adapt the argumentation and/or the examination programme.
+If the Examining Board has issued a negative decision, the student again consults with the study advisor to either adapt the argumentation and/or the examination subjects.
 A negative decision will be motivated by the Examining Board. - 5.
-The student can request a change in an approved programme or in a programme that has been submitted for approval to the Examining Board via the student information system by following the procedure described above.
+The student can request a change in an approved programme or in a programme that has been submitted for approval to the Examining Board via the WU-SIS by following the procedure described above.
 It is possible to request a change until the day before the last interim examination in an approved individual examination programme.

-Article 5.
-Approval of a flexible programme
+Article 5 Approval of a flexible programme

-1. The Examining Board decides on a request for permission to follow a flexible programme.

-2. The preconditions and procedure for requesting a flexible programme and the corresponding conditions and criteria are specified in the regulation on Flexible bachelor's and master's programmes Wageningen University & Research.
+- 1. The Examining Board decides on a request for permission to follow a flexible programme. - 2.
+The preconditions and procedure for requesting a flexible program and the corresponding criteria are specified in the regulation on Flexible Bachelor's and Master's programme Wageningen University: Wageningen UR > Education & Study programmes > Current students > Examining Boards under 'Flexible Programme'.

-Article 6.
-Final examination: result, diploma, graduation ceremony
+Article 6 Final examination: result, diploma, graduation ceremony

-- 1. In the name of the joint partner institutions, Wageningen University ascertains that a student has passed the final examination as soon as passing marks for all subjects from the approved individual examination programme have been registered in the student information system. - 2.
-During a meeting, the Examining Board ratifies the automatically determined result of the final examination. - 3.
+- 1. The Partner Institutions ascertain that a student has passed the final examination (in the MWT programme) as soon as passing marks for all subjects from the approved individual examination programme have been registered in SIS. - 2.
+During a meeting of the Examining Board, it ratifies the automatically determined result of the final examination in accordance with clause 1. - 3.
 As proof that the final examination has been passed, the Examining Board issues a degree certificate.
 This takes place after the university administration has declared that the procedural requirements for issuance have been met.
-The degree certificate is signed by a member of the Examining Board. - 4.
-The final examination date is the date on which the last passing mark has been entered in the student information system, or if this date is later: the date of approval of the (amended) individual examination programme.
+The degree certificate is signed by the secretary and one other member of the Examining Board. - 4.
+The final examination date is the date on which the last passing mark has been entered in the SIS, or if this date is later: the date of approval of the (amended) individual examination programme.
 The final examination date is also the date on the degree certificate. - 5.
-Every year In September a graduation ceremony is organized.
+During the academic year, there are 11 opportunities when a degree certificate can be awarded.

-Article 7.
-Designation 'cum laude'
+Article 7 Designation 'cum laude'